mortenhorsted/VisionProject/README.md

 There are two different approaches for solving the problem, which is by classical image processing and machine learning.
 Both solutions are able to determine the moisture level and detect the presence of vapor bubbles in the liquid line.

-In case further explanations or material is desired, feel free to contact any of the three authors of the report by the information below.
+In case of any questions, of if further explanations or material is desired, feel free to contact any of the three authors of the report by the information below.

 Name | E-mail address
 ------------ | -------------